sourcegraph/sourcegraph-public-snapshot/doc/index.md

 For example, if you are running Sourcegraph 3.1, then you can upgrade directly to 3.2 and 3.3.
 If you want to upgrade to 3.4, then you first need to upgrade to 3.3 before you can upgrade to 3.4.

+> The Docker server image tags follow SemVer semantics, so version 3.3 can be found at `sourcegraph/server:3.3.0`.
+You can see the full list of tags on our [Docker Hub page](https://hub.docker.com/r/sourcegraph/server/tags).

 ## Documentation

 Sourcegraph development is open source at [github.com/sourcegraph/sourcegraph](https://github.com/sourcegraph/sourcegraph).
 Need help?
 Use the [issue tracker](https://github.com/sourcegraph/sourcegraph/issues).